vaibhavkpatel1/easy_chrome_driver/README.rst

 **Update proxies**

+This code must be run before the first time use of proxy, else create the json file manually in the proxy_driver folder.
+Eg. Eg. '172.67.182.48:80':http

 .. code:: sh

-    p.update_proxies()
+    pc().update_proxies()

 ::

     update_proxies(self,no_of_pages = 3,driver_path = None)
-        Update the 'crawled_proxies.json' file in the proxy_driver folder with fresh free ips.
+        Update the 'proxies.json' file in the proxy_driver folder with fresh free ips.

     Parameters: